 Every figure has a story to tell

-We started by penning a series of monthly blog posts in which we cherry-picked topical pieces of data and delved deep down into them, or put a new angle on them by referencing current events and popular news stories.
+We started by penning a series of monthly blog posts using wordpress hosting services.
+We cherry-picked topical pieces of data and delved deep down into them, or put a new angle on them by referencing current events and popular news stories.